Linked Lists

 With a small change in the search condition, we can implement a sorted linked

 list.
-If the element $x$ is not found, get_prior
+If the element $x$ is not found, get_prior returns the node that should

 come before $x$.